SFTtech/openage/doc/ideas/fr_technical_overview.md

 UI                 | UI15       | MP-GUI: game-browser in list-style but with HDs lobby filtering, amount of players? search bar for game names. better filters for games.
 UI                 | UI16       | Save Camera positions: Ctrl+F1 to create a camera location hotkey similar to how you create control groups.
 Whenever you press the key it moves your screen to the exact location you created it.
 Also for spectating and casters.
 UI                 | UI17       | Looking for a SC2-Interface in AOE-style?
 UI-Modding should be made easy.
-UI                 | UI18       | Show the Boni as a tooltip.
+UI                 | UI18       | Tooltips should be improved to properly showcase all the hidden information and boni for players who don't want to deeply research every facet of the game by themselves.
-AI                 | AI1        | Handles units more intelligent.
+UI                 | UI19       | Host of lobby to ban civilizations, give handicaps UI                 | UI20       | Idle villager button change colour when a villager goes idle AI                 | AI1        | Handles units more intelligent.
 Don't build in hazardous areas.
 Send military to clear out.
 Build more gates to prevent lock-ins.
 Better castle placement.
 Better Trade.
 Military units shouldn't fight in castle arrow fire.
 Units marching react and don't just go away.
 AI lames you (Barbarian).
 Understands how to do economic damage to your base.
 Adopts more to the current playing meta and also randomly choses to use older metas.
 AI can deliver villagers with transportships to other islands.
 Graphics           | GR1        | Zooming in and out with different settings: middle of screen, where mouse points, to selected units.
 Graphics           | GR2        | Units throw torches to put buildings on fire instead of fighting against them with their swords.
 Villagers have different attack animations depending on where they were working before attacking units/buildings, e.g. farms -> hay fork, lumberjacks -> axe, stone or gold -> pickaxe.